History of the Jews in the Soviet Union: Georgia

 The Georgian Jews (ქართველი ებრაელები) are from Georgia, in the Caucasus.
 Georgian Jews are one of the oldest communities in Georgia, tracing their migration into the country during the Babylonian captivity in 6th century BC.
 In 1801, the Russian Empire annexed Eastern Georgia.
 In the beginning of the 19th century, Ashkenazi Russian Jews were forced to move to Georgia by the Russian government.
 The Ashkenazi Jews and the Georgian Jews began establishing contact with each other, but relations were strained.
 Georgian Jews viewed the Ashkenazim as godless and secular, while the Ashkenazim looked down on the Georgian Jews.
 Zionism was a uniting cause for the two groups.
 Beginning in 1863, groups of Jews began making aliyah, mostly for religious reasons.
 The Red Army invaded Georgia in February 1921, prompting a mass exodus from the region.

 Ukraine

 Jews living in the Ukrainian SSR underwent Sovietization, together with the rest of the population of the Soviet Union.

 Ukrainian Jews were targeted and murdered during the Holocaust when the Nazis occupied Ukraine.
 Although calculation is difficult, Jewish scholars estimate a total of 1.5 million Ukrainian Jews were killed, leaving only 40% of the Jewish population prior to the war.
 In 1941, when Western Ukraine was taken over by Germany, Jews were put into ghettos and later sent to death camps where they were murdered.
+One such event when 33,000 Jews were murdered was the Babi Yar Massacre, which started in 1941.
+However, the Soviet media reported them as just “Ukrainians,” and not as Jews.
 The Einsatzgruppen were responsible for the mass murder of up to a million Ukrainian Jews.

 The number of Jews in Ukraine has drastically decreased since the late 20th century.
 The 2001 census showed that 380,000 Jews left Ukraine since 1989, which was 3/4 of the entire Jewish population.